Luming-L/OligoDesign/README.md

 # Design oligos
 This script aims to design oligos for gene synthesis.
 The gene synthesis method can be found in patent CN104212791A.
-The implementation is based on object-oriented programming.
+You can find the latest version [here](https://github.com/Luming-L/OligoDesign).
+## Requirements
+- python 2.7
+- biopython
+- re
+## Usage
+- revise parameters in config.py
+- python OligoDesign/controller.py
-## Definition
+## Definitions
 oligo: a fragment can be synthesized by machine directly.
 Each oligo used in this method contains a reverse complement fragment, a restriction site, and a subSequence of the PF.
 By the reverse complement fragment, the oligo can form hairpin structure.

 primary fragment (PF): a fragment can be synthesized by a group of oligos.
 A PF has its vector, wrap and iREase.